 In daily conversation, we often use the words heat and temperature.
 These two words have precise meanings in physics.

 Heat refers to the amount of thermal energy transferred from a hotter region to a colder region.
 We say that something is heated up when the molecules of that body gain kinetic and potential energy.
 Heat travels from a hotter region to a colder region as it has a functional ability.
 The transfer of heat is measured in Joule by the calorimeter.
 The symbol Q defines heat.
 Heat is known as a derived quantity as it cannot be determined directly by an instrument.

-Heat is an essential form of energy that is required for our basic needs.
+Heat is an essential form of energy that require for our basic needs.
 It is used for cooking, maintaining our body temperature, and industrial processes.
 There are many sources to get heat.
-The sun is known to be the most significant source of heat energy.
+The sun is papular to be the most significant source of heat energy.
 Metabolism within our body maintains the heat within our body.

 Every object or body made up of molecules.
-When a body is heated, the molecules start to vibrate quickly, hitting each other, allowing the object to expand—this expansion is known as thermal expansion.
-On the contrary, when an object cools down, the molecules within them settle down nearer and closer, allowing the object to contract—this known as thermal contraction.
+When a body heat, the molecules start to vibrate quickly, hitting each other, allowing the object to expand—this expansion is known as thermal expansion.
+On the contrary, when an object cools down, the molecules within them settle down nearer and closer, allowing the object to contract—this is papular as thermal contraction.

 What is Temperature?